You can drag me around

 Deal or No Deal Blackjack is a version of blackjack which gives the Player the offer to take a settlement before the Dealer flips their second card.
 If the Player has poor cards and the Dealer is showing an Ace, the Player will be offered a small percentage of their wager to forfeit the hand before the Dealer turns their second hard.
 Conversely, if a player is showing a pair of 10s and the Dealer reveals a 6, the player will be offered an amount larger than their wager to forfeit the round before it plays out.

 These offers made to the Player before the Dealer flips their second card simply couldn’t be calculated by a human being in any time frame that would facilitate the playing of a casino game.
-In the case of Deal or No Deal blackjack, this is a clear example of a game that just cannot be played absent an electronic version.
+In the case of Deal or No Deal blackjack, this is a clear example of a game that can only be played at a online casino.

 Blackjack has one of the highest Return-to-Player (RTP) percentages available at online casinos, including at Wildz.com.
 An RTP of over 99% means that, on average, the Player receives over €0,99 for every one Euro wagered on blackjack titles.
 One reason this RTP is so high is because Player hands that tie with the Dealer are a push, unfair rules found in some countries where the Dealer wins on a tie hand.